-All public complaints are reviewed at the level of the administrative offices of the Regional Centers involved in the subject matter of the complaint.
+All public complaints are reviewed at the level of the administrative office of the Kane Community Living Center involved in the subject matter of the complaint.
 A response is provided for all complaints and often a complaint will result in a telephone conference or face-to-face meeting with the individual lodging the complaint.